Trance and dental

 Emerson was ostracized at Harvard until the 1860s, but then became “our famous son,” and now there is an Emerson Hall with an Emerson statue.
 (This “prophet without honor in his own country” tale reminds me of John Steinbeck being hated, then revered and enstatued, in my home town of Salinas, California.)

 In the essay “Self-Reliance,” Emerson claimed that what is true for you is true for all fellow men—is not a man better than a town?
 This seems over the top and rather disturbing dogma that could easily be misread and misapplied.
-This piece is the source of the familiar line, “A foolish consistency is the hobgoblin of small minds.”
+This piece is the source of the familiar lines “Whoso would be a man must be a nonconformist” and “A foolish consistency is the hobgoblin of little minds.”
 Americans should stop taking all their cultural cues from Europe, and those seeking spiritual truth should free themselves from “a historical Christianity.”

 Henry David Thoreau (1817-1862)

 Thoreau was dismissive of his Harvard education, saying an undergraduate could study without profit the economics of Adam Smith, Ricardo and Say, yet plunge his father into irretrievable debt.
-When Emerson said Harvard covers all branches of knowledge, Thoreau riposted, “Yes, and none of the roots.”
+When Emerson boasted that Harvard covers all branches of knowledge, Thoreau riposted, “Yes, and none of the roots.”

 Thoreau pities his conventional neighbors who toil their lives away—“why should they begin digging their graves as soon as they are born?”
 “It is hard to have a Southern overseer; it is worse to have a Northern one; but worst of all is when you are the slave-driver of yourself.”
 “The mass of men lead lives of quiet desperation.”
 At age 30 “I have yet to hear the first syllable of valuable or even earnest advice from my seniors.”
 “When the farmer has got his house [from the bank], it be the house that has got him.”